Code-Institute-Submissions/fergalquinn77-project3/README.md

             ![bomb already](docs/images/bomb_already_thrown.jpg)

     - Once the game is over, the user is asked whether, they'd like to start another game of not - `Would you like to start again?
 Enter [Y/N]:`
-        - If the user enters invalid data - the user will be promtped to enter data again and a message is displayed with `Invalid entry - please try again`
+        - If the user enters invalid data - the user will be prompted to enter data again and a message is displayed with `Invalid entry - please try again`
            ![invalid data game end](docs/images/start_game_again_invalid_entry.jpg)